 Disease burden, pathogenesis, epidemiology and mapping

 Podoconiosis is caused by exposure to mineral particle-induced inflammation on a background of genetic susceptibility 1.
 Interactions between genetic and environmental factors trigger an inflammatory response that leads to lymphoedema and fibrosis 1.
 It is hypothesized that mineral particles that penetrate bare skin are engulfed by macrophages in the lower limb lymphatics and induce an inflammatory response in the lymphatic vessels.
-This is followed by fibrosis and obstruction of the vessel lumen leading to oedema of the lower leg, which may progress to elephantiasis 9.
+This is followed by fibrosis and obstruction of the vessel lumen leading to oedema of the lower leg, which may progress to lymphoedema 9.
 Much better understanding of the pathogenesis of podoconiosis, focussing on changes in the skin and the lymph system, will be critical in order to develop diagnostics and better treatment.
 For example, are the pathological changes in the lymphatic vessels and system similar to those proposed in lymphoedema of parasitic origin (lymphatic filariasis [LF])?
 In the latter condition, it is thought that the parasite induces hyperproliferation of the lymphatic vessels, leading to vascular incompetence.
 Knowledge of temporal changes to the anatomy and drainage efficiency of the lymph vessels should allow for improved therapeutic measures and diagnostic interpretation of early changes.
 The nature of functional changes in the dermal–epidermal tissues in the affected region could also be informative10,11.
 With the more extensively studied lymphoedema in filariasis it is now thought that the maintenance of upper dermis and epidermis is crucial to healing and recovery10,11.
 The skin is known to be a major source of active protective and sometimes inflammatory molecules, for example in its role as a component of the body’s innate immunity.
 Understanding changes in the skin as podoconiosis develops and following treatment are fertile areas for investigation and could in all likelihood contribute to developing and monitoring new therapeutic approaches.
 Studies that will elucidate further the genetic basis of susceptibility and the pathogenic pathways the minerals trigger should be continued and extended.

 Globally, it is estimated that there are about four million people with podoconiosis, mainly in tropical Africa, Central and South America and Southeast Asia 12,13.
 Tropical African countries bear the highest disease burden14-16.
 A recent systematic review identified 32 countries where the disease has been reported either currently or historically 13.
 Another study, which used a combination of evidence sources, concluded that there is evidence of podoconiosis in 17 countries (12 in Africa, three in Latin America, and two in Asia) and consensus on presence in a further six countries (all in Africa) (Figure 1) 17.
 So far only three countries (Cameroon, Ethiopia and Rwanda) have conducted nationwide mapping of podoconiosis as part of developing the global atlas of the disease12,16,18,19.
 A scalable mapping approach utilizing mobile phone and geographic information system technologies has been developed and applied in these three countries 16,18,20.
 In addition to community-based surveys, the mapping approach uses remote sensing advances to produce datasets that define areas at risk of podoconiosis using a combination of climate, environmental and ecological parameters 21.
 The approach enables clear definition of the geographical distribution of the disease, and estimation of the population at risk and the number of individuals affected, which helps prioritize implementation efforts 14-16,21.
 It is critical that mapping is completed in the remaining countries in which there is clear evidence of podoconiosis.